bitsnaps/aliyet/openspec/project.md

 # Project Context

 ## Purpose
-The primary objective is to develop a professional, multilingual (Arabic, French, English) corporate website for "**Aliyet**".
+The primary objective is to develop a professional, multilingual (Arabic, French, English) corporate website for "**Aliyaat**".
 The website aims to establish a strong online presence, showcasing expertise in industrial machine maintenance (corrective, preventive, specialized) and generating qualified leads for both maintenance services and new machine procurement.
 The target audience includes Factory Managers and Workshop Owners.

 ## Tech Stack
 - **Framework**: Nuxt v4 (v4.2.1+)
-- **UI Library**: Nuxt UI (built on Tailwind CSS and Reka UI)
+- **UI Library**: Nuxt UI (built on Tailwind CSS and Reka UI) and [@nuxt/fonts](https://fonts.nuxt.com/) for font optimization.
+- **Icons**: Lucide icons via (nuxt-lucide-icons)[https://nuxt.com/modules/lucide-icons] which is a Nuxt module.
 - **Language**: JavaScript with JSDoc annotations
 - **Package Manager**: pnpm
 - **Backend**: Nuxt Server Routes (Nitro Engine) in `/server/api`